Skip to main content

 • Run your own Consequence Scanning workshop.

-Now that you know why it’s important to ensure ethical use of technology as a company, and you’ve seen examples, let’s talk about how you personally can help foster a culture of Ethics by Design and embed ethical use principles into your company’s day-to-day work.
+Now that you know why it’s important to ensure ethical use of technology as a company, and you’ve seen examples, let’s talk about how you personally can help foster a culture of Ethics by Design and embed ethical use principles into your company’s day to day work.

 In this unit, you explore a process called Consequence Scanning.
 We use this process at Salesforce.
 It allows companies to systematize their approach to measuring the potential ethical impact of product decisions.